autocontracts/permissioned-blocks/whitepaper.md

 3. Bob updates the statechain by adding the new <i>balance</i> and <i>tax</i> state information and he also records the <i>commission</i> variable he used as an input.
 This generates an IPFS address of the statechain, which is a hash of the new history of state changes.
 4. Bob saves the new statechain address in a member variable of the smart contract called <i>proposed_state</i>.
 He does this by sending a <i>Transaction</i> to the blockchain.
 5. The Endorser then calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob used to verify that the IPFS address stored in the <i>proposed_state</i> member variable is correct.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

+### Simple Contracts - No validation required
+There is a use case when validation of the statechain is not necessary.
+This is when the smart contract does not have functions that  calculate changes in state information.
+Instead, the purpose to the smart contract is a reference to digital content that the owner of the contract would like to publish.

 ## IPFS as Decentralised Storage